Divine right of kings: Kingdom of England

+Ceremonial conflation

+Some of the symbolism within the coronation ceremony for British monarchs, in which they are anointed with holy oils by the Archbishop of Canterbury, thereby ordaining them to monarchy, perpetuates the ancient Christian monarchical ideas and ceremonial.
+However, in the UK, the symbolism ends there, as the real governing authority of the monarch was all but extinguished by the Glorious Revolution of 1688–89.
+The monarch of the United Kingdom is currently the only European sovereign still crowned in a formal, religious coronation ceremony.
+In most other monarchies, accession is marked by an oath, inauguration, blessing, or simple proclamation rather than by a full Christian coronation.

 In England, it is not without significance that the sacerdotal vestments, generally discarded by the clergy – dalmatic, alb and stole – continued to be among the insignia of the sovereign (see Coronation of the British monarch).
 Moreover, this sacrosanct character he acquired not by virtue of his "sacring", but by hereditary right; the coronation, anointing and vesting were but the outward and visible symbol of a divine grace adherent in the sovereign by virtue of his title.
 Even Roman Catholic monarchs, like Louis XIV, would never have admitted that their coronation by the archbishop constituted any part of their title to reign; it was no more than the consecration of their title.